fluid-notion-systems/seaview/docs/BRP_EXTRAS.md

 ## Usage

-The plugin is automatically added to Shoreview and listens on BRP default port 15702.
+The plugin is automatically added to Seaview and listens on BRP default port 15702.

 ### Custom Port